Ali-Mikael/Pen-testing/h1-CyberKillChain.md

 ## Setting up
 I already have an account set up and a few labs under my belt, so I navigated to --> `HTB Labs` --> `Starting point` --> `Tier 1 - Fundamental Exploitation` and chose the box called `Sequel`

-I connected to the HTB network using OpenVPN:
+Connect to the HTB network using OpenVPN:
 ```bash
 $ sudo openvpn ./starting_points_eu-starting-point-1-dhcp.ovpn
 ```